-- The Council acknowledges that the HHMP is intended to provide flexibility both for the Requiring Authority and the Council for the management of historic heritage places.
+Advice Notes: 1.
+The Council acknowledges that the HHMP is intended to provide flexibility both for the Requiring Authority and the Council for the management of historic heritage places.
 Accordingly, the HHMP may need to be reviewed over time.
-Any reviews should be in accordance with the stated objectives of the HHMP and limited to the scope of this Designation. - 2.
-The historic heritage places archive consists of the records and finds made during Construction Works, including written or drawn documentation, digital files, and artefacts and materials such as taonga tūturu.

-24. Accidental discovery during construction works and historic heritage documenting requirements (including post-construction)

-- (a) Prior to the start of Construction for a Stage of Works, the Requiring Authority shall prepare an Accidental Discovery Protocol for any accidental historic heritage discoveries which occur during Construction Works.
-The protocol: - (i) Shall be consistent with the Auckland Unitary Plan Accidental Discovery Rule (E11 Land disturbance regional E11.6.1) or any amended version of this rule: - (ii) Shall be prepared in engagement with Mana Whenua and in consultation with Auckland Council and HNZPT and modified as necessary to reflect the site-specific project detail.
-The Requiring Authority shall undertake engagement and consultation for a period of not less than 30 days; and - (iii) Shall be implemented for the duration of Construction Works. - (b) Electronic copies of all historic heritage reports relating to historic heritage investigations (evaluation, excavation and monitoring etc.), including interim reports, shall be submitted to the Manager (in consultation with the Manager: Heritage Unit) within 12 months of being produced. - (c) The nominated heritage specialist(s) shall record and log any heritage discovery and on-going compliance with the conditions of this Designation.
-This log shall be provided to the Manager: Compliance Monitoring (in consultation with the Manager: Heritage Unit) quarterly. - (d) In the event that any unrecorded historic heritage places are exposed as a result of the work, these shall be recorded and documented by a suitably qualified and experienced person for inclusion in the CHI or any subsequent heritage database.
-The information and documentation shall be forwarded to the Manager: Heritage Unit (heritageconsents@aucklandcouncil.govt.nz) or other address nominated by the Manager: Heritage within twelve months of the works being completed on site. - (e) Within 12 months of Construction Works being completed, the nominated heritage specialist(s) shall prepare and submit a report to the Manager (in consultation with the Manager: Heritage Unit) which includes the log required by Condition 24(c) and certify that all Construction Works have been completed in accordance with the Conditions of this Designation.
+Any reviews should be in accordance with the stated objectives of the HHMP and limited to the scope of this Designation.
+2. The historic heritage places archive consists of the records and finds made during Construction Works, including written or drawn documentation, digital files, and artefacts and materials such as taonga tūturu.
+24. ental discovery during construction works and historic heritage aocu nenting requirements (including post-construction) (a) Prior to the start of Construction for a Stage of Works, the Requiring Authority shall prepare an Accidental Discovery Protocol for any accidental historic heritage discoveries which occur during Construction Works.
+The protocol: (i) Shall be consistent with the Auckland Unitary Plan Accidental Discovery Rule (E11 Land disturbance regional - E11.6.1) or any amended version of this rule; (ii) Shall be prepared in engagement with Mana Whenua and in consultation with Auckland Council and HNZPT and modified as necessary to reflect the site-specific project detail.
+The Requiring Authority shall undertake engagement and consultation for a period of not less than 30 days; and (iii) Shall be implemented for the duration of Construction Works. investigations (evaluation, excavation and m reports, shall be submitted to the Manager (i Electronic copies of all historic heritage reports relating to historic heritage investigations (evaluation, excavation and monitoring etc.), including interim reports, shall be submitted to the Manager (in consultation with the Manager: Heritage Unit) within 12 months of being produced. (c) The nominated heritage specialist(s) shall record and log any heritage discovery and on-going compliance with the conditions of this Designation.
+This log shall be provided to the Manager: Compliance Monitoring (in consultation with the Manager: Heritage Unit) quarterly. (d) In the event that any unrecorded historic heritage places are exposed as a result of the work, these shall be recorded and documented by a suitably qualified and experienced person for inclusion in the CHI or any subsequent heritage database.
+The information and documentation shall be forwarded to the Manager: Heritage Unit (heritageconsents@aucklandcouncil.govt.nz) or other address nominated by the Manager: Heritage within twelve months of the works being completed on site. (e) Within 12 months of Construction Works being completed, the nominated heritage specialist(s) shall prepare and submit a report to the Manager (in